 Below graphs depict the significant decreases in the number of shipboard fire mishaps and dollar losses from shipboard fires, from 1987 until 1998.
 These graphs were prepared by the Office of the Assistant Secretary of the Navy For Safety and Survivability (AS S&S)

 These improvements in shipboard fire safety can be primarily attributed to the leadership and teamwork of the following:

-- Assistant Secretary of the Navy For Safety and Survivability (ASN S&S), the late Joe Taussig and his team/assistants: Dick Healing, Fred Crowson and Annie White
+- Assistant Secretary of the Navy For Safety and Survivability (ASN S&S), the late Joe Tausig and his team/assistants: Dick Healing, Fred Crowson and Annie White

-- The late Captain Bob Barr, who, while on the staff of the Chief of Naval Operations, organized the PFP Program
+- The late Captain Bob Barr, US Navy (retired)who, while on the staff of the Chief of Naval Operations, organized the PFP Program

 - Congressman Curt Weldon, Founder and First Chairman of the Congressional Fire Services Caucus and Congressional Fire Services Institute (CFSI)

-- Lieutenant Commander Mark Persuiti US Navy (retired) former Flight Deck Officer on the USS Truman CVN and former Aviation Bosun Firefighter
+- Lieutenant Commander Mark Persuiti US Navy (retired) former Flight Deck Officer on the USS Truman (CVN 75) and former Aviation Bosun Firefighter

-- Individual members and member companies of DFPA incluing almost every major fire protection equipment manufacturers including Task Force Tips, Elkhart Brass, Flame Seal, Dragger, Ansul, Automatic Sprinkler Corp. of America, Cairns & Brothers, Eagle Air Systems, Hale Fire Pump, Ingersoll-Rand, Phoenix Rescue, etc. and major chemical companies, including Dupont, 3M, Dow Corning, etc. at one time or another.
+- Individual members and member companies of DFPA including almost every major fire protection equipment manufacturers including Task Force Tips, Elkhart Brass, Flame Seal, Dragger, Ansul, Automatic Sprinkler Corp. of America, Cairns & Brothers, Eagle Air Systems, Hale Fire Pump, Ingersoll-Rand, Phoenix Rescue, etc. and major chemical companies, including DuPont, 3M, Dow Corning, etc. at one time or another.

 - NGOs, including DFPA and many members of the National Advisory Committee of CFSI